ros2/message_filters/doc/index.rst

 3. Time Synchronizer
 --------------------
 The TimeSynchronizer filter synchronizes incoming channels by the timestamps contained in their headers, and outputs them in the form of a single callback that takes the same number of channels.
-The C++ implementation can synchronize up to 9 channels.

 3.1 Connections
 ~~~~~~~~~~~~~~~